imanoupetit/ContainerTransition/README.md

 # ContainerTransition

-Animate `addChildViewController` transitions with `UIViewControllerContextTransitioning`.
+Animate `addChildViewController` transitions using `transition(from:to:duration:options:animations:completion:)` or `UIViewControllerContextTransitioning`

 ---